LonamiWebs/Telethon/readthedocs/extra/examples/chats-and-channels.rst

 ************************

-Once you have the :ref:`entity <entities>` of the channel you want to join to, you can make use of the `JoinChannelRequest`__ to join such channel:
+Once you have the :ref:`entity <entities>` of the channel you want to join to, you can make use of the :tl:`JoinChannelRequest` to join such channel:

     .. code-block:: python